 Tankers and pipelines are proven, efficient and economical means of connecting petroleum supply and demand.
 Supply-end pipelines carry crude oil from well to a loading terminal at a port.
 Tankers then carry the crude oil directly to demand-side pipelines that connect to the refineries that convert the raw material into useful products.

 Today's cutting-edge tankers are the product of a commitment to safety combined with the power of computer-assisted design.
 As a result, the new ships traveling the seas are stronger, more maneuverable, and more durable than their predecessors.

-The nation's 170,000 miles of petroleum transmission pipelines are the primary means of moving crude oil, gasoline, diesel fuel and other petroleum products to consumer markets.
+The nation's more than 190,000 miles of liquid pipelines and over 300,000 miles of natural gas pipelines, which are the primary means of moving petroleum products to consumer markets.
 Pipelines are safe, efficient and, because most are buried, largely unseen.